What is a Skimmer?

 History of Skimmers in Ohio

-The first gas pump skimmers found in Ohio were discovered in Montgomery County in August 2013.
+The first gas pump skimmers found in Ohio were discovered by Auditor Keith and his inspectors in Montgomery County in August 2013.
 Shortly thereafter, skimmer findings escalated.
 Since October 2015, at least 75 credit card skimmers have been found in Ohio gas pumps.
 The skimming crime is becoming increasingly prevalent and has spread across the state, reaching 25 counties.
 Skimmers have been reported on gaps pumps in all four corners of the state, but are most prevalent here in Southwest Ohio.

 County Weights and Measures inspectors have been hard at work inspecting gas pumps throughout the state, but pumps become vulnerable again as soon as the inspectors leave.
 To raise awareness of the issue, Auditor Keith has hosted nine "Skimmer Summits" across the state to draw attention to the dangers of gas pump skimmers and teach prevention measures to gas station owners and interested individuals.
 Over Labor Day weekend in 2016, Auditor Keith and sixty-five other county auditors hosted a statewide skimmer sweep, inspecting more than 12,000 gas pumps in a single weekend.